marked-gil/guess-that-word/README.md

 ![Game modes screenshot](docs/screeshots/game-modes.png)

 ### **Game Area**
 * The game area is where the game happens.
 It has a header which contains the game title (to the left) and the number of words left to guess.
-The 'Easy' and 'Hard' modes have an added display of correct guesses, while the 'Beat the Higshcore' mode has the score tracker display.
+The 'Easy' and 'Hard' modes have an added display of correct guesses, while the 'Beat the High Score' mode has the score tracker display.
 * It also displays the definition of the word to guess and the word placeholders, which are underscores equivalent to the number of letters the word has.
 * Inside the game area, the user will be prompted to provide their guess.
 The answer (input) has to be the full word and correctly spelt.
 The input is not case-sensitive, so both upper and lower cases are accepted.
     * **'Easy Mode' game area**